TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ## 4. Results

-This section presents the main outputs of the regime-switching modelling applied to the de-seasonalised daily day-ahead power prices.
+This section presents the main outputs of the regime-switching modelling applied to the deseasonalised daily day-ahead power prices.
 It also describes an alternative to Regime Switching with constant transition probabilities ([check here](#-a-note-on-time-varying-regime-switching))

 ### 4.1 Model Comparison and Selection